Doist/reactist/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

+**[Check out our live demo.](http://doist.github.io/reactist)** It includes all currently implemented components plus a live playground to interact with them in different states.

-# How to use
+# How to use reactist

-You can easily add Reactist to your project by installing it from npm:
+You can add Reactist to your project by installing it from npm:
 ```sh
 npm install @doist/reactist
 ```
-If you prefer to include static files just grab the [minified build from the dist folder](https://github.com/Doist/reactist/tree/develop/dist).
+If you prefer to include static files grab the [minified build from the dist folder](https://github.com/Doist/reactist/tree/develop/dist).

-A detailed explanation and examples on how to use each component can be accessed by clicking on the component name on the left.

 # Changelog